 Note: Only classes with Adaptive Practice enabled will appear.

 If you want more detailed data, click View in Reports to open the detailed reporting view.
+Or navigate to Adaptive data from Reports using the Subjects & Topics Report.

 Teachers and admins can monitor student performance through detailed reports: